Deploying a Node.js application with DynamoDB to Elastic Beanstalk - AWS Elastic Beanstalk

 Next steps

-The sample application uses configuration files to configure software settings and create AWS resources as part of your environment.
+The example application uses configuration files to configure software settings and create AWS resources as part of your environment.
 See Advanced environment customization with configuration files (.ebextensions) for more information about configuration files and their use.

 Finally, if you plan on using your application in a production environment, configure a custom domain name for your environment and enable HTTPS for secure connections.